Razvan48/Mathematical-Functions-and-Equations-Visualizer/README.md

 </p>

 **Controls:** <br/>

-&emsp; WASD for moving the camera around and for being able to look at other values of the function <br/>
+- WASD for moving the camera around and for being able to look at other values of the function <br/>
-&emsp; Button Q and button E for zooming in/out <br/>
+- Button Q and button E for zooming in/out <br/>
-&emsp; Esc for closing the application <br/>
+- Esc for closing the application <br/>